mmistakes/minimal-mistakes/_posts/2019-08-29-you've-been-hacked-ACID-might-help.md

 # 1. You’ve probably been hacked, and you will be hacked again

-As a leader, you have to come to peace with the fact that both you, personally, and your organization have probably already been hacked, and that you will be hacked again in the future.
+As a leader, you have to come to peace with the fact that both you, personally, and your organization may have already been hacked, and that you will be hacked again in the future.
 If you are convinced that you haven’t been hacked, how do you know for certain?
 Consider for a moment the [Stuxnet worm](https://en.wikipedia.org/wiki/Stuxnet), which was arguably one of the [most sophisticated](https://www.quora.com/What-is-the-most-sophisticated-piece-of-software-ever-written-1/answer/John-Byrd-2) weapons created before 2010 to [slow down Iran’s nuclear ambitions](https://www.langner.com/wp-content/uploads/2017/03/to-kill-a-centrifuge.pdf).
 Despite all its physical manifestation, it took more than a year to be detected, and more years after that to study and understand.
 A much more passive worm that merely collects and relays data could live under the radar for much longer.

 I’m not one for conspiracy theories, but when there is a will, there is a way (unless the laws of physics prevent it).
 Would it be too much of a stretch to imagine that the cell phones of many prominent CEOs and heads of states have silently been hacked?
 No laws of physics prevent it with certainty.
 How you navigate the next 10 years will be greatly affected by the decisions you make today.
 But first, here’s some data to support my claim about your data.